figtools/figgy.python-reference/README.md

 1. Log-in to the figgy sandbox:

-You will want to select the **DBA** role.
-The other options are whatever you want.
+When prompted to select a role, you will want to select the **DBA** role.
+Input whatever you want for other prompts.

 ```console
     $   figgy login sandbox